 Call us today to schedule a free consultation.
 We’re here to help you recover compensation when you need it most.

 Call Miami Premises Liability Attorney Boris Lavent Today

 Have you been injured in an accident while visiting another person’s property?
 If so, you may be entitled to compensation.
-Contact the Miami premises liability attorneys at Lavent Law to learn about your legal rights and options.
+Contact the Miami premises liability attorneys at Lavent Law, P.A. to learn about your legal rights and options.
 We can help you fight for the money you need and deserve.
 We offer a free consultation, so do not hesitate to call for help today.